Can we distinguish inspiration from canonization?

 Inspiration as an “ordinary” process

-In other words, inspiration is not a situation where God zaps the writer and he goes into a trance and comes out of it a few hours later with a new book of Scripture.
+In other words, inspiration is not a situation where God zaps the writer and he goes into a trance and comes out of it a few hours later with a new book of scripture.
 Indeed, even in the obvious cases of “zappage”—prophets like Jeremiah, Isaiah, Ezekiel, John—they used the ordinary means of dictation and writing to record their visions afterward.
 The visions didn’t supernaturally inscribe themselves onto parchment as they occurred.

 Canonization as extended inspiration